 With SEO and content marketing, you can get your content in front of the right audience at the right time — whether they’re solving a problem or looking to buy.

 The Differences Between SEO and Content Marketing Are Like Night and Day

 Remember, moving between night and day isn’t easy to explain.
 But there are clear differences between the two.
 So rather than continuing on this philosophical path, let’s pin down the differences.

 The most significant difference is that SEO is a specialty most business owners don’t feel qualified in — so they don’t do it.
 Most businesses “do” content marketing — whether they know how to do it correctly or not.

 Anyone who’s ever published an article on their blog has done some form of content marketing.
-But without considering SEO for their blog, they will not gain much, if any, benefit from publishing that article.
+But without proper optimization and SEO reporting, they will not gain much, if any, benefit from publishing that article.